Antiqua–Fraktur dispute

 The "Latin script" was typified by Antiqua.

 The "German/Gothic script" (blackletter) was embodied by Fraktur.

 The Antiqua–Fraktur dispute was a typographical dispute in 19th- and early 20th-century Germany.

-In most European countries, blackletter typefaces like the German Fraktur were displaced with the creation of the Antiqua typefaces in the 15th and 16th centuries.
+In most European countries, blackletter typefaces like the German Fraktur were displaced by the creation of the Antiqua typefaces in the 15th and 16th centuries.
 However, in Germany and Austria, the two styles of printing coexisted until the first half of the 20th century.

 During that time, both styles gained ideological connotations in Germany, which led to long and heated disputes on what was the "correct" typeface to use.
 The eventual outcome was that the Antiqua-style typefaces prevailed when the Nazi Party chose to put an end to the use of Fraktur in favor of "normal typeface" (Normalschrifterlaß).

 Origin

 Two typefaces: the German text uses Fraktur; numerals and Latin and French words are written in Antiqua (1768).

 Historically, the dispute originates in the differing use of these two typefaces in most intellectual texts.
 Whereas Fraktur was preferred for works written in German, for Latin texts the Antiqua-style typefaces were normally used.
 This extended even to English–German dictionaries; the English words would all be written in Antiqua, and the German words in Fraktur.
 Originally this was simply a convention.